nickolasdias/DataScienceEmProducao/README.md

 - Dataset size

-  -Do I have the correct resources to work with ?
-  -Does the infrastrutucture support the amount of data ?
+ Do I have the correct resources to work with ?
+Does the infrastrutucture support the amount of data ?

 - Variable types

-  -What variables types does the dataset have?
+What variables types does the dataset have?

 - Missing Data

-  -How much missing data does dataset have ?
-  -Why are there missing data ?
+How much missing data from the dataset ?
+Why are there missing data ?

+- Summary Statistics